Close

 Preliminary attack

-Artificial Intelligence attack (developed by Passcape Software)
+Artificial Intelligence attack (developed by Passcape)

 This is a brand-new type of attack developed in our company.
-It is based upon a social engineering method and allows, without resort to time-consuming and costly computations, to almost instantly and painless recover certain passwords.
+It is based upon a social engineering method and allows, without resort to time-consuming and costly computations, to almost instantly and painlessly recover certain passwords.

 Read more...